Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 ----------------

-This manual is a specific compilation of design and engineering data for the supply of one MotoSuiveur, size 1, required for the disassembly of slightly radioactive waste stock application.
+This manual is a specific compilation of design and engineering data for the supply of one MotoSuiveur®, size 1, required for the disassembly of slightly radioactive waste stock application.

 This manual is intended for the Operator, Installation, Electrical,